Patient's Query

 Hi doctor,

 I want to enquire about the HIV test and window period.
 My last exposure was six months back with CSW.
 It was protected, but I did HIV test on the 45th day, 75th day, 96th day, 120th day, and 168th day of last exposure due to fear.
-They did HIV tri-dot test, and all are negative.
-It is an indian accredited lab.
-Also, to cross-check, I did HIV test from a different lab on the 90th day, 120th day, 150th day, 177th day, and 184th day which also came negative.
-They did the CMIA combo test though the last one on the 184th day was the CLIA combo test.
+They did an HIV tri-dot test, and all were negative.
+Also, to cross-check, I did an HIV test from a different laboratory on the 90th day, 120th day, 150th day, 177th day, and 184th day, which also came negative.
+They did the CMIA combo test, though the last one on the 184th day was the CLIA combo test.
 Do I need more testing?
-All tests came negative, and no exposure after that.
-The lab people also did the CMIA combo test though the last test was the CLIA combo test.
-Are CMIA and CLIA are the same test, and is CLIA combo an excellent and reliable test.
-I checked with the lab; they told me not to worry.
+All tests came back negative, and there was no exposure after that.
+The laboratory people also did the CMIA combo test, though the last test was the CLIA combo test.
+Are CMIA and CLIA the same test, and is the CLIA combo an excellent and reliable test?
+I checked with the laboratory, they told me not to worry.
 Both are equivalent and the same.
 I have attached the last two reports.
 Please check.

 Thanks.